We mentioned viewing conditions before, but what does this have to do with ‘white points’?

 Another example where metamerism messes things up is with screen projections.

 We have a presentation where we mark one type of item with red, another with yellow and yet another with purple.
-On a computer the difference between the colors are very obvious.
+On a computer the differences between the colors are very obvious.

 However, when we start projecting, the lights of the room aren’t dimmed, which means that the tone scale of the colors becomes crunched, and yellow becomes near indistinguishable from white.
 Furthermore, because the light in the room is slightly yellowish, the purple is transformed into red, making it indistinguishable from the red.
 Meaning that the graphic is difficult to read.